ello/wtf/README.md

 * `date:` The publish date of an article (or its last updated date): `2015-01-23 01:23:45 MDT` (remember to include your time zone at the end: i.e. `EST` or `MDT`)
 * `categories:` Pick the single category for the article (see the list in the section below): `policies`
 * `position:` This determines the position of the article in the category list.
 Lower numbers are at the top of the list.
 Other posts in the category are not auto-matically re-numbered, so if you want to place a new post at the top of the category, you will need to edit the `position` in the other posts as well.
+* `excerpt:` Optional.
+If filled out with a couple sentences, it will get used in the description `<meta>` tag for the page and also in the search results display.
 * `video:` Include a Vimeo or Youtube link to feature a video at the very top of the post page **(optional)**

 **Other Notes:**